 - Nail clips

-Take a look at our VIP Club membership, which includes year-round preventative healthcare treatments and lots of other great benefits and savings!
+Take a look at our Pet Health for Life plan, which includes year-round preventative healthcare treatments and lots of other great benefits and savings!

 Why vaccinate your pets

 The introduction of widespread vaccination has dramatically reduced illness from infectious diseases in our pets, however, regular vaccinations are a must and should be continued throughout your pet’s life if these diseases are to be kept at bay.

 We do see cases of infectious diseases in pets despite effective vaccinations being available.
 We strongly recommend all pet owners to vaccinate their pets for life.

 We are offering vaccination appointments and have been throughout the pandemic so we can help to keep your pets protected.
 Vaccinations are running as a standalone service in a separate area of the hospital.